MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

   - zerotrust-solution
 ---

-# Apply Zero Trust Principles to a spoke virtual network in Azure
+# Apply Zero Trust principles to a spoke virtual network in Azure

 This article will help you apply the principles of Zero Trust to a spoke virtual network (VNet) for IaaS workloads in Azure in the following ways: